jimmyli17/snake-online/README.md

 Objective:

 You are a snake.
 Collect apples to grow longer and to increase your score; however be careful not to crash into yourself!

+To play:

+Click on the link next to the title of this repo.